tal33/MFRC522-trigger/README.md

   * executing a command line
 * This is just an experimental fork of [MFRC522-trigger from layereight](https://github.com/layereight/MFRC522-trigger/) to tailor it to my needs.
   For the time being I would recommend you use the original version instead of my fork.
 Big thanks to layereight for this nice implementation!
+  Main modifications are
+  * RGB status led (green when available, yellew when tag detected, red during startup/shutdown)
+  * optimized for multiple tags all calling (parameterized) the same action by adding a tags.csv file and making the config provide templates (in my case every tag tells volumio to play a different playlist)
+  * waiting for volumio availability during startup
+  * modified ansible deployment
+    * no self-cloning of this repo
+    * modifying /boot/userconfig.txt instead of /boot/config.txt as is recommended with volumio3
 * MFRC522-trigger is based on [pirc522](https://github.com/ondryaso/pi-rc522) which is based on the famous [MFRC522-python](https://github.com/mxgxw/MFRC522-python)